 - Better understand their personal approach to ideation and problem solving

 - Identify implications for ideation and problem solving for individuals and groups

 - Including leveraging diversity when generating ideas

-- Learn about guidelines and specific tools for focusing ideas
+- Learn and apply 4 guidelines and specific tools for focusing ideas

 Who Should Attend